Coherent-Partners/spark-ts-sdk/docs/authentication.md

 const spark = new Spark({ apiKey: 'my-api-key' });
 ```

-When accessing publicly available APIs, you do not require an API key or any
+When accessing publicly available APIs, Spark does not require an API key or any
 other authentication mechanism.
-In fact, you can create a `SparkClient` instance
+Hence, you can create a `SparkClient` instance
-without providing any authentication mechanism by setting the `apiKey` to `open`:
+without providing any authentication mechanism by setting the `apiKey` to `open`.

+> You should keep in mind that this is internal to the SDK.
+Spark APIs will not know
+> how to handle this value.

 ```ts
 const spark = new Spark({ apiKey: 'open' });